Manchester United Transfer News: Toby Alderweireld, Anthony Martial Swap Rumours

 Manchester United Transfer News: Toby Alderweireld, Anthony Martial Swap RumoursJune 29, 2018

-Manchester United are reportedly keen to keep any discussions with Tottenham Hotspur for Anthony Martial and Toby Alderweireld separate.
+Manchester United are reportedly keen to keep any discussions with Tottenham Hotspur about Anthony Martial and Toby Alderweireld separate.

-According to Samuel Luckhurst of the Manchester Evening News, the two clubs have held talks over a potential swap deal that'd see Martial move to Spurs in exchange for United landing Alderweireld.
+According to Samuel Luckhurst of the Manchester Evening News, the two clubs have held talks over a potential swap deal that would see Martial move to Spurs in exchange for United landing Alderweireld.

-"The clubs discussed a possible exchange but United want to keep any negotiations separate, similar to the Romelu Lukaku and Wayne Rooney deals last year," it's noted. "…The clubs' struggles to negotiate straight deals has led a swap to be mooted, with Martial and Alderweireld technically out of contract next year."
+"The clubs discussed a possible exchange but United want to keep any negotiations separate, similar to the Romelu Lukaku and Wayne Rooney deals last year," it's noted.
+"The clubs' struggles to negotiate straight deals has led a swap to be mooted, with Martial and Alderweireld technically out of contract next year."

-However, it's suggested United would prefer to keep any pursuit of Alderweireld apart from any potential deal involving Martial.

-According to Luckhurst there is genuine interest from the Red Devils in the Belgian defender, who lost his position in the Spurs side last season to Davinson Sanchez.
-It's added that Tottenham are interested in a possible deal for Martial too, with the player's agent stating recently that the young Frenchman wants to leave Old Trafford.
+According to Luckhurst, there is genuine interest from the Red Devils in the Belgian defender, who lost his place in the Spurs side last season to Davinson Sanchez after missing time with a hamstring injury.

-Luckhurst noted that Spurs boss Mauricio Pochettino has held an interest in Martial prior to him moving to United in the summer of 2015.
+It's added that Tottenham are interested in a possible deal for Martial, too, with the player's agent stating recently that the Frenchman wants to leave Old Trafford.
+Luckhurst said Spurs boss Mauricio Pochettino held an interest in Martial prior to him moving to United in the summer of 2015.

-Despite the speculation, Alex Shaw of ESPN doesn't feel as though it'd be wise for United to let Martial move on this summer:
+Despite the speculation, Alex Shaw of ESPN doesn't feel it would be wise for United to let Martial move on this summer:

 Alex Shaw @AlexShawESPN